 GPUs example

-We will follow the guide from Nvidia to deploy the gpu-operator into a claudie build kubernetes cluster.
+We will follow the guide from Nvidia to deploy the gpu-operator into a Claudie-built Kubernetes cluster.
 Make sure you fulfill the necessary listed requirements in prerequisites before continuing, if you decide to use a different cloud provider.

-In this example we will be using GenesisCloud as our provider, with the following config:
+In this example we will be using AWS as our provider, with the following config:

 apiVersion: claudie.io/v1beta1